yorku-ease/DataMigrationBenchmarkingTool/db2_migration_service.md

    - The machines must have been started with Docker Compose, and there should be a Docker Compose file for each database on their respective machines.
 This setup will ensure that both the source and target DB2 databases are properly configured to run with Docker Compose, making it easier to test experiments with resource constraints on the machines.

 2. **Dummy Table Option**:
-   - The **source database** can optionally include a table named `dummy`.
-   - This is used to run a preliminary experiment before each combination of parameters, ensuring that cache from previous experiments is overwritten.
+   - `dummy = True` (Set to `True` if you want to run a dummy experiment before each combination of parameters, not before all experiments, just the first one to override the cache)
-   - If you choose to use this option, set `dummy = true` in the configuration file.
+   - `dummyTable =` Name of the table to be migrated during the dummy experiment (ensure `dummy` is set to `True`).
+Ideally, this should be a table different from the ones you intend to migrate.

 ## Configuration

 In this section, we will guide you through **steps 3, 4, and 5** from the configuration section of the main README file.
-These steps are essential for setting up the Controller, configuring `docker-compose.yml`, and optionally using Ansible playbooks for the DB2 migration service.
+These steps are essential for setting up the Controller, configuring `docker-compose.yml`, and optionally using Ansible playbooks for the DB2 Bridge.

 For detailed instructions on the other steps, please refer to the main README file.